“One of the most exciting bands I’ve seen in the last couple of years!”

 While in Ireland, the band had a unique opportunity to visit the rural County Tipperary cottage of their namesake, Bridget Cleary, who is remembered as "the last witch burned in Ireland".

-For 12 years, Burning Bridget Cleary performed and recorded five full-length CD’s of upbeat Celtic traditional and folk music.
+For over a decade, Burning Bridget Cleary performed and recorded five full-length CD’s of upbeat Celtic traditional and folk music.
 The band broke new ground in 2013 when their fourth CD, “Pressed for Time,” hit #1 on the Roots Music Folk and Roots Charts.
 Their second release, “Everything is Alright”, was awarded “2009 Album of the Year” by CelticRadio.net in Boston.

 “These Are the Days”, their fifth full-length album, was the #1 Album on the January 2016 Folk-DJ Charts, with the lead track, “Madam I’m a Darling”, taking the #2 Top Song spot for 2016.